mizrael/davidguida.net/src/_posts/2014-07-08-mvc-passing-complex-models-in-get.md

 [/csharp]

 and I use classes like this to filter my data and perform queries.
-I could have used the <a title="FromUriAttribute" href="http://msdn.microsoft.com/en-us/library/system.web.http.fromuriattribute(v=vs.118).aspx" target="_blank">[FromUri]</a> attribute, but seems that it doesn&#8217;t correctly deserialize inner classes.
+I could have used the <a title="FromUriAttribute" href="http://msdn.microsoft.com/en-us/library/system.web.http.fromuriattribute(v=vs.118).aspx" target="_blank">[FromUri]</a> attribute, but seems that it doesn't correctly deserialize inner classes.

-Since it&#8217;s perfectly legal to create (on client-side) a JSON string from the &#8220;searcher&#8221; and pass it on the querystring, I spent an hour or so to create a custom attribute that works like [FromUri], but is able to deserialize the JSON data to the correct model type.
+Since it's perfectly legal to create (on client-side) a JSON string from the "searcher" and pass it on the querystring, I spent an hour or so to create a custom attribute that works like [FromUri], but is able to deserialize the JSON data to the correct model type.

-I have created a repo on Git, here&#8217;s the link: <a title="MVC-Json-Model-From-Uri" href="https://github.com/mizrael/MVC-Json-Model-From-Uri" target="_blank">https://github.com/mizrael/MVC-Json-Model-From-Uri</a>
+I have created a repo on Git, here's the link: <a title="MVC-Json-Model-From-Uri" href="https://github.com/mizrael/MVC-Json-Model-From-Uri" target="_blank">https://github.com/mizrael/MVC-Json-Model-From-Uri</a>

 PS: this is the first post I write using my new MacbookPro 😀